-Slips and falls on steps and stairs present the greatest risk of a fatal injury at worship centers.
-An analysis of slip-and-fall losses reported to Church Mutual revealed that more fatalities occur on interior steps than any other area in a worship center.
+Slips and falls on steps and stairs present can present a great risk of a fatal injury in any facility.
+An analysis of slip-and-fall losses reported to Church Mutual revealed that more fatalities occur on interior steps than any other area in our policyholders’ facilities.
 The majority of these falls, 90 percent, occur while descending steps and stairs.

 The Consumer Products Safety Commission also reports falls on steps and stairs account for more deaths than any other slip-and-fall category.

 Physical layout plays a critical point in preventing slips and falls